stemoutreach/PicoBot/Session2_Build.md

 # Session 2 – Chassis Assembly & Motor Polarity Demo

-**Goal:** Bolt the caster wheel and two TT gear motors onto the chassis, then _manually_ power one motor to observe how wire polarity controls direction.
-Students should leave asking: “How could we do reversal in code?”
-(Answer comes with the motor controller in Session 3.)
+**Goal:** Attach caster wheel and TT motors, then briefly power a motor from a Pico GPIO pin to observe one‑direction motion.
+Students swap the motor wires to see reversal and realise why a dedicated motor controller is essential.

 ---

 ## Learning Objectives

-* Mechanical assembly of caster and motors.
+* Complete mechanical assembly of caster + motors.
-* Observe DC motor behaviour with direct battery power.
+* Safely power a TT motor *momentarily* from the Pico’s 3 V GPIO to observe rotation.
-* Understand that reversing voltage polarity reverses rotation.
+* Discover that swapping the motor leads flips direction.
-* Preview the need for a motor controller (no wiring yet).
+* Understand limitations of powering motors directly from the Pico.

 ---